clarke-lab/CHO_cell_lncRNA_analysis/README.md

 ## Read Mapping
 ### Download the reference genome and NCBI annotation for CHO K1
 .
 The sequence is also prepped for further analysis by retaining only the scaffold ID.
-In addition, a complementay annotation file is created from NCBI to help with annotation later
+In addition, a complementary annotation file is created from NCBI to help with annotation later
 ```bash
 mkdir reference_genome
 ./scripts/prepare_genome.sh -v 98 -o reference_genome